-To create a Covidence account and then link it to Deakin's subscription:
+Follow the steps below to create a Covidence account and then link it to Deakin's subscription:

-If you have waited a reasonable period and still not received the invitation or have other issues with requesting an invitation using your Deakin email address please email firstname.lastname@example.org with details of the difficulties.
+If you have waited a reasonable period and still not received the invitation or have other issues with requesting an invitation using your Deakin email address, please email firstname.lastname@example.org with details of the difficulties.

-When your review has been created, visit the Settings option to invite your co-reviewers, to enter your keywords from your exclusion criteria and to determine team roles for screening.
+When your review has been created, visit the Settings option to invite your co-reviewers, to enter your keywords from your exclusion criteria, and to determine team roles for screening.

-You can have more than 2 people at a time working on the review but it only requires 2 reviewers to complete an action.
+You can have more than 2 people at a time working on the review, but it only requires 2 reviewers to complete an action.
 So even if there are 3 or more reviewers working at the screening stage, as soon as 2 have voted on the reference, the action is completed and will move on to the next stage.
-More information is available from the Covidence Knowledge Base
+More information is available from the Covidence Knowledge Base.

 To screen citations, abstracts and full text, you will need to import your references from your searches into Covidence.